 Also in 2014, Fr.
 Lou celebrated his 50th anniversary of priesthood in July 2014.
 It was also a celebration of his 50th year of continuous ministry to one parish - Our Lady of Pompei.
 Somewhat of a bittersweet moment, the anniversary celebration was the last event that was in the school hall before the sale of the building was finalized in August 2014.

 With the revival of the parish's Spanish ministry, many of the parishioners, who left Pompei due to then Archbishop O'Brien's decision, were returning.
 Our sister mission group, Operation Mato Grosso, sent Fr.
-Giuliano to Our Lady of Pompei in the Spring of 2015.
+Giuliano to Our Lady of Pompei in 2016.
 His arrival was in the nick of time, because Fr.
 Lou entered the hospital for a hip replacement.
 Fr.
 Giuliano is an Italian priest who speaks Spanish, and was learning English at the time.
-A parishioner commented during the Palm Sunday Mass in 2015, saying, "I am listening to an Italian priest, speaking broken English on the alter.
+A life-long parishioner commented during the Easter Vigil Mass in 2016, saying, "I am listening to an Italian priest, speaking broken English on the alter.
 The church has really come full circle."